NushaMBZ/aide-memoire/EEI4362/EN-S-01.md

 ---
 tags:
-  - eei4362
+  - eei4362-n
 ---
 # Object Model
+#Q #AOSR/16bg1
 > [!definition]
-> An object model is _a logical interface, software or system that is modeled through the use of_ object-oriented techniques.
+> An object model :: is _a logical interface, software or system that is modeled through the use of_ object-oriented techniques. #AOSR/16bg1/s/6m2l

+#/Q
 ## **Elements of the Object Model**

+#Q #AOSR/4g6l4
-The four major elements of the object model (the conceptual framework of an object-oriented thing) are —
+The four major elements of the object model (the conceptual framework of an object-oriented thing) are — ? #AOSR/4g6l4/m/492q
 1. Abstraction
 2. Encapsulation
 3. Modularity
 4. Hierarchy
+#/Q

+#Q
 and the three minor elements are —
 1. Typing
 2. Concurrency
 3. Persistence.
+#/Q

 The major elements are essential whereas the minor ones are useful but not essential.
 Now we try to elaborately define major elements and minor elements.